 From tapping on to our emergency funds to using our credit cards fully – we take help of everything available when we are short of funds.
 Yet, personal loans are considered to be one of the popular forms of borrowing money.
 Most of the people opt for a personal loan because they are unsecured.
 The borrower is not required to offer something of value to get a personal loan.

-Undoubtedly, this may take you out of financial trouble, but is it possible to have more than one personal loan at once?
-Yes.
-It is possible to have more than one personal loan at once.
+You can have more than one personal loan at once.
 Some lenders allow you to borrow more than one personal loan from them or you can have multiple loans from different lenders.
 If you want to borrow money from your existing lender, there’s a fair chance that they’ll demand you to terminate your first loan and get a new loan.
 Although it is possible to apply for multiple personal loans at the same time, it may impact your credit score and your chances of obtaining a loan in the future.

 You can borrow multiple loans, but here’s why you shouldn’t